-- Prohibition to charge time absent from work to accrued sick leave; - Prohibition to return to work if one's capacity to perform essential duties is in question; - Disallowed or discontinued medical leave of absence; - Discontinuation of benefit access; and/or - Disciplinary action, up to and including termination of employment with the College.
+- Prohibition to charge time absent from work to accrued sick leave; - Prohibition to return to work if one's capacity to perform essential duties is in question; - Disallowed or discontinued medical leave of absence;

+- Discontinuation of benefit access; and/or - Disciplinary action, up to and including termination of employment with the University.

 Employees returning to work following a sick leave absence of more than five consecutive days or from a medical leave of absence must submit a Return to Work Verification.
-This form is available on the Human Resources website (http://www.glenville.edu/hr/forms.php).
+This form is available on the Human Resources website.

--- OTHER TYPES OF LEAVE--
+OTHER TYPES OF LEAVE